openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 OpenVINO™ provides capabilities to change model input shape during the runtime.
 It may be useful when you want to feed model an input that has different size than model input shape.
-In case you need to do this only once [prepare a model with updated shapes via Model Optimizer](@ref when_to_specify_input_shapes) for all the other cases follow further instructions.
+If you need to do this only once, prepare a model with updated shapes via Model Optimizer.
+See [specifying input shapes](@ref when_to_specify_input_shapes) for more information.
+For all the other cases, follow the instructions below.

-### Set a New Input Shape with Reshape Method
+### Setting a New Input Shape with Reshape Method

 The [Model.reshape](api/ie_python_api/_autosummary/openvino.runtime.Model.html#openvino.runtime.Model.reshape) method updates input shapes and propagates them down to the outputs of the model through all intermediate layers.
 Example: Changing the batch size and spatial dimensions of input of a model with an image input: